DsSoft-Byte/iOSBridge/README.md

 URGENT SECURITY PATCH 10.0.0.7 (10.11.2023)

-**Important Note:** All of you should use [this](https://github.com/DsSoft-Byte/iOSBridge/releases/download/v10.0.7-1/iCu.X.Installer.exe) installer, if you wish to try the beta grab the newest iCU X.exe artifact and overwrite the existing iCu X.exe file.
+**Important Note:** All of you should use [this](https://github.com/DsSoft-Byte/iOSBridge/releases/download/v10.0.7-1/iCu.X.Installer.exe) installer, if you wish to try the beta grab the newest iCu X.exe artifact and overwrite the existing iCu X.exe file.

 ## Featured